PhaethonPsychis/Fractional_City_A_Metaverse/README.md

-# Fractional Cities Joint Development Initiative
+# Autonomous Metaverse Cities Decentralised Design Research Lab

-# ⚡️ The Metaverse is the interface to experience our urban environments
+## ⚡️ The Metaverse is the interface to experience our urban environments
 This is a metaverse specifically designed to enable a collective of people to jointly contribute to the development of a city, acquire fractional ownership in city's revenues, and participate in collective decision making.<br>
 Fractional ownership in a city is a new paradigm that is creating new types of asset classes in the physical, and cyber space.
 These multi dimensional assets are used for the collective governance, management and development of the city.<br>

 This innovation, still very early in its evolution, serves as the basis for the development of new forms of cities arising from the interaction of the virtual world with the physical urban environment <br><br>

+## 💎 A new era for cyber-urban life
 In its final form this metaverse becomes the interface to our physical urban and architectural environments, populated by avatar representations of real people that collectively own the cyber-urban space<br><br>

-# 💎 A new era for cyber-urban life
 The new cyber-urban environment is a Metaverse where contemporary urban people create a new era of cyber-urban life in a way that unlocks the capacity of our societies to discover and implement new ideas and new rules.<br>
 But it’s time to begin.
 It’s time to build!

-# 🛠 Integrating Cyber-Urban environments: A blueprint for Urbanization
+## 🛠 A blueprint for Urbanization
 #### The purpose of the  Fractional city is to create a  unique transformative economic and social reform blueprint that is opening a region up to the world.
 Fractional city is a stack of three superimposed layers that are governed from within the metaverse:
 Regulation Framework